javawork/Collo/README.md

    <b>name</b> : “name to use in description”,
    <b>type</b> : “write of your repository type.
 Input ‘mssql’ if your repo is MSSQL ”,
    <b>config</b> :  {
     …   // Detail information depends on your repo.
-Check this link.
    }
  }
 </code></pre>

+Detail information depends on your repo.
+Check [this link](Setting_repository.md).

 ## Setting jobs - [ jobs.js ]